plugdata-team/plugdata/Resources/Documentation/ELSE/midi2freq.md

 draft: false
 ---

-[midi2freq] converts MIDI to frequency like [mtof], but it also converts lists and allows you so set a different frequency reference value for A4 so you can explore different tunnings.
+[midi2freq] converts MIDI to frequency like [mtof], but it also converts lists and allows you so set a different frequency reference value for A4 so you can explore different tunings.
 Note that 'MIDI cents' are possible, where 69.5 is 50 cents (or a quarter tone) higher than 69 (hence 1 cent = 0.01).